-11/2 cups whole wheat pastry flour 1 teaspoon baking powder 1/4 teaspoon salt 1 cup unsalted butter, softened 2∕3 cup sugar 2 eggs, room temperature 1 cup of fruit, whatever kind or combination you like, pitted and sliced 1/2 cup ground almonds 1 teaspoon vanilla 1 teaspoon almond extract 1 cup almond slivers to sprinkle on top
+1 1/2 cups whole wheat pastry flour

+1 tsp. baking powder

+1/4 tsp. salt

+1 cup unsalted butter, softened

+2/3 cup sugar

+2 eggs, room temperature

+1 cup of fruit, whatever kind or combination you like,

+pitted and sliced

+1/2 cup ground almond

+1 tsp. vanilla

+1 tsp. almond extract

+1 cup almond slivers to sprinkle on top

 Preheat to 350°F. Butter a pie dish.
 Using either a hand-held or stand mixer, beat together the butter and sugar until pale and fluffy.
 Add the eggs one at a time, beating well after each addition.
 Beat in vanilla.
 Sprinkle the flour, baking powder and salt over the batter, and mix in thoroughly.
 Scrape batter into the buttered pie dish and spread evenly.
-Scatter the fruit slices evenly over top, and press gently into the batter using your fingertips; you should have enough fruit so that the slices are crowded quite close together.
+Scatter the fruit slices evenly over top, and press gently into the batter using your fingertips - you should have enough fruit so that the slices are crowded quite close together.
 Bake until the top is golden and the edges pull away from the pan, 50 to 60 minutes.
 Cool at least 30 minutes before serving.

-Candied Stuffed Dates Makes 12
+Candied Stuffed Dates

+Makes 12

-12 large medjool dates 1/2 cup almond paste 1/4 cup date honey 12 toasted almonds, roughly chopped
+12 large medjool dates

+1⁄2 cup almond paste

+1⁄4 cup date honey

+12 toasted almonds, roughly chopped

-Preheat oven to 425°F. Soften almond paste over low heat and add date honey, leaving 2 tablespoons of honey for drizzling at the end.
+Preheat oven to 425.
+Soften almond paste over low heat and add date honey,, leaving 2 Tablespoons of honey for drizzling at the end.
 Cut a slit in the side of each date and remove the pit.
-Stuff with the almond paste and date honey mixture and top with almond pieces.
+Stuff with the almond paste and date honey mixture and top with a teaspoon of almond pieces.
 Place into small baking dish and drizzle with date honey.
-For something different, sprinkle the top with a bit of coarse kosher salt.
-Bake for 10-15 minutes until warm and gooey - be careful not to burn them!
+For something different, sprinkle the top with a bit of coarse kosher salt!
+Bake for 10-15 minutes until warm and gooey - careful not to burn!